pragya-singh-17/CovResu/README.md

 ## How It Works

 ### Resume Tailoring
+The app uses three AI functions to enhance your resume:

+1. **Professional Summary** - Rewrites your summary to be concise and impactful (max 3 sentences)
-The app sends your work experience and the job description to your local LLM, which rewrites your bullet points to highlight relevant skills and keywords from the job posting.
+2. **Work Experience** - Rewrites bullet points to match keywords from the job description
+3. **Projects** - Enhances project descriptions to highlight impact and technology

+All tailoring happens locally on your machine via Ollama—your data never leaves your computer.

 ### Cover Letter Generation
 AI generates a personalized cover letter that:
-- Explains why you're interested in the role
+- Introduces you with enthusiasm and confidence
 - Maps your skills to job requirements
 - Includes a strong call to action
+- Stays under 500 words

 ### PDF Generation
 Uses ReportLab to create professionally formatted documents with: